What's travel without food and Holi without Gujiya??

 Raisins- 50 gms

 Milk and oil/ ghee- to mix with the flour.

 Step 1.
 Grind dry fruits together to make a powder.

-Knead tight dough, mix with melted clarified butter or cooking oil and some hot milk ( no water used).
+Knead the tight dough, mix with melted clarified butter or cooking oil, and some hot milk ( no water used).
 Cover it with a cotton cloth to keep it moist.